There are two ways to handle reimbursements:

 Budgeting for the Expense Up Front

 Budgeting for all your spending, even if it will eventually be reimbursed, is the simplest and safest way to handle reimbursements.
 If that reimbursement is late (or, yikes!) never comes, you’ll still be covered.
 Bottom line?
 Money left your budget.

 - Budget for the expense.

-- When you receive that reimbursement, categorize the deposit as Inflow: To be Budgeted.
+- When you receive that reimbursement, categorize it to the same category you used for the expense.

 This method is only recommended when the reimbursable expense occurred on a credit card.
 Because money hasn't been immediately removed from your bank, you can let that overspending sit for a short time while you wait for your friend (or sister or boss) to reimburse you.

 - Record the expense as usual.

-- If you receive the reimbursement in the same month as the expense and you haven't made a credit card payment since recording the expense, categorize the deposit with the same category as the original expense.
+If you receive the reimbursement in the same month as the expense and you haven't made a credit card payment since recording the expense, categorize the deposit with the same category as the original expense.
 This will offset that expense, and money will be moved to your Credit Card Payment category to be set aside for payment

-If you receive the reimbursement in a future month or after you've paid off your card, the credit overspending will have been absorbed as debt in your credit card balance.
+If you receive the reimbursement in a future month or after you've paid off your card, the credit overspending will have been absorbed as debt into your credit card balance.
 Categorize the deposit back to the original spending category, and then move the money to your Credit Card Payment category.